 Get Innovative About Exercise

-Just because the gym is closed it doesn’t mean you can’t exercise.
+A closed gym doesn’t mean you can’t exercise.
 And I guarantee you there are a vast number of people using this excuse who might have gone to the gym about twice a month previously anyway!
 Whilst it’s clearly very important to adhere to social distancing guidelines, exercise is vital in this time to help you maintain a positive outlook (can’t beat that serotonin rush!), maintain a healthy weight, and keep your immune system as strong as possible so you’re less susceptible to infection and find it easier to recover.
 Mental health deterioration and weight gain can creep up on you pretty fast before you’ve even realized it and it’s very important to be aware of this and put preventative measures in place.

 The World Health Organization recommends that adults have at least 150 minutes of moderate-intensive or 75 minutes of vigorous exercise each week, in addition to strength training activities at least twice a week.
 Lots of fitness professionals are now doing follow-along online workouts for free on mediums such as Instagram and this is a great way to engage with other people and improve your fitness in an interactive, fun environment right from your own home.
 A lot of these workouts involve strength training bodyweight movements, which don’t require any equipment and have been proven to be just as beneficial, if not more so, than aerobic exercise.
 The more active you are, the more energy you’ll have, and the more productive you’ll be.